dddrrreee/cs140e-23win/labs/7-bootloader/README.md

 --------------------------------------------------------------------
 ### Step 2: write the pi side bootloader

 Now you'll write the pi-side.
-It should mirror the unix side code and `PUT` values the unix side has done a `GET` on, and vice-versa.
+It should mirror the Unix side code and `PUT` values the Unix side has done a `GET` on, and vice-versa.

 Where is the code: